system-pclub/rust-programming-challenges/README.md

 The result of `top_topics_5_lifetime.csv` corresponds to tab Section#3.3.1-LDA-lifetime.

-### Code Construct Information
+### 3.3.2 Lift Correlation
-The categorization of each violation's related code constructs is listed in tab Section#3.3.2.
+The categorization of each violation's related code construct is listed in tab Section#3.3.2.

-### Section 3.3.2 Lift Correlation
 We selected code constructs with more than ten questions in the small dataset, and presented their lift metrics in cells AB140--AH157 in tab Section#3.3.2.

 The Python script to compute lift is located in `small-dataset/lift/lift.csv.py`.